Key highlights

 The term ‘ghosting’ first emerged in the dating context when a journalist was stood up by her date and blocked on all apps.
 Today, it has trickled into many other relationships, including friendships, networking, businesses, and workplaces.

-It was commonplace for many organizations to ghost candidates after interviewing them.
+As of 2024, LinkedIn states that 76% of companies have been ghosted within the last 18 months.
 The reasons ranged from busy schedules, volume hiring, or just assuming candidates will know their results if they are not contacted.
-Although some candidates would also vanish on their recruiters, the rate of candidate ghosting has increased from 18% in 2019 to 28% in 2021.
+Although some candidates would also vanish on their recruiters, the rate of candidate ghosting has increased from 18% in 2019 to 28% in 2021, according to Indeed’s 2021 insights.

 Let us understand the concept of ghosting better.